rmsmith251/Misc_Python/README.md

-# redesigned-eureka
+# Misc_Python

-# I'm new at this so this is just where I'll put my various projects until I learn to do this better.
+I'm new at this so this is just where I'll put my various projects until I learn to do this better.